Budderoo National Park: Location and features

-The National Parks & Wildlife Service managed park is best known for the timber boardwalk through the Minnamurra rainforest.
-The park features waterfalls, picnic and barbecue areas, and a visitors centre.
+The park is managed by the NSW National Parks and Wildlife Service.
+It is best known for its timber boardwalk through the Minnamurra rainforest.
+The park also features waterfalls, picnic and barbecue areas, and a visitors' centre.

-Budderoo is part of the 7334 ha Budderoo and Barren Grounds Important Bird Area which contains large numbers of endangered eastern bristlebirds, as well as smaller numbers of pilotbirds and rockwarblers, in a mosaic of sandstone heath and eucalypt woodland habitats.
+Budderoo is part of the 7334 ha Budderoo and Barren Grounds Important Bird Area, which contains large numbers of endangered eastern bristlebirds, as well as smaller numbers of pilotbirds and rockwarblers, in a mosaic of sandstone heath and eucalypt woodland habitats.

 Barren Grounds Nature Reserve is adjacent to the eastern border of the park; Yarrawa State Forest is not far from the park's western border.